Food composition.

 1. Set the pins in the rack at an appropriate height. (this should be so that you can slightly apply force with your quads into the ground and the bar lifts off the rack.

 2. When unracking the weight, firstly set your shoulders under the bar.
 The higher up the bar is on your back the more quadriceps you target and the more upright you need to be.
 The lower the bar on your back the more you involve the glutes, lower back and hamstrings.
-You will have more forward lean.
-Once you have decided where you will place the bar on your back, set your feet about shoulder width apart.
-Take a deep breath into your stomach, obliques and lower back and brace your core hard.
+You will have greater forward lean.
+Once you have decided where you will place the bar on your back, set your feet about shoulder-width apart.
+Take a deep breath into your stomach, obliques, and lower back and brace your core hard.
 Maintain a tight grip on the bar.
-With your hands closer together you will create a more stiffer lifting posture.
+With your hands closer together you will create a stiffer lifting posture.
 Play around with this and see what works for you.

 The movement: